8 Wonders of Kansas commerce

 Those Magnificent Men and Their Flying Machines!

-From Wichita Chamber site: http://www.wichitakansas.org/community/move_history.asp
+From Wichita Chamber site: wichitakansas.org/community/move_history.asp (page is no longer in service)

 Men like Lloyd Stearman, Walter Beech, Clyde Cessna, E.M.
 Laird, J.M.
 Mollendick and George Weaver were responsible for starting the aircraft industry in the area.
 With Mollendick as the financial backer, Laird started the Swallow Airplane Company to build the Swallow that had been designed in Chicago.
 Interestingly, Beech, Stearman, and Weaver all worked for Laird and Mollendick until each went on to establish his own company.
 Stearman's company later was purchased by The Boeing Company of Seattle, now Spirit AeroSystems.
 Today Spirit is Wichita's largest employer with more than 20,000 employees.